- Wednesday–Thursday, February 25-26, 2026

 By Monday, I arrived in Descanso, California, where I checked into Thousand Trails Oakzanita Springs.
 This campground will serve as my base for the first stretch of the hike.

 My overall plan for the PCT is a bit unconventional.
 I will be working full-time Monday through Thursday, then hiking Thursday evening through Sunday night.
 Having my Jeep and small travel trailer nearby makes this possible.
-I can leave the trail at road crossings, return to the campground during the work week, and pick up exactly where I left off each weekend.
+I can leave the trail at road crossings where Paula can pick me up, return to the campground during the work week, and pick up exactly where I left off each weekend.

 It is a different way to approach a thru-hike, but it gives me the freedom to pursue the trail while still maintaining my work schedule.